 While some states have statutes of limitations regarding collections, these can vary and be long enough to cause you serious problems.
 In most cases, simply paying your tax bill, making installment arrangements or requesting that an old solved lien is removed is your best course of action.

 A tax lien can wreak havoc on your life, so getting yours resolved quickly is of the utmost importance.
-Follow this simple guide and you can get back to living a life free of debt and the fear of garnished wages or frozen assets.
+Follow this simple guide and you can get back to living a life free of debt and the fear of garnished wages or seized assets.
 Knowing how to find out if you have a tax lien can certainly ease the concerns about past due or unpaid taxes.
+It’s a good idea to get in front of a lien as it can put a big dent in your good name and your future opportunities.

 The IRS states a tax lien was placed in 2010 for non-payment of tax penalties for late filing and a mistake by my tax preparer back in 2001.